Zakuto3/S-kvy/README.md

 # S-kvy
 Sökvy-script

-To use mjs files and ECMAScript 6 imports node --experimental-modules serverside.mjs
+To use mjs files and ECMAScript 6 imports write: node --experimental-modules serverside.mjs

-To use js files and ECMAScript 5 require() node serverside.js
+To use js files and ECMAScript 5 require() write: node serverside.js